Help! My partner isn’t interested in my ideas or what I have to say.

 Because the underlying reaction wasn’t a communication problem.

 It wasn’t a relational skill problem, either.
+It was a lingering habit block.

 The work they had done together was operating at the level of behaviour i.e. what to say, how to say it, when to take space.